dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

   * relative units

 ???
+* lots of overwhelming options for setting size
+* what are best practices

 ---
 name: absolute units

 * `px`: *device pixels (1/96th of 1in at 28inches viewing distance)* ✅
 * `pt`: *points (1/72 of 1in)*